 What’s Widow Brain?

-After your spouse dies, you’ll likely feel as if you can no longer think straight.
+Widow brain is a stage after your spouse dies in which you’ll likely feel as if you can no longer think straight.
 You might even begin to feel as if you’re losing your mind.
 When you suffer such a significant loss, your mental capacity is affected in the first few months following the death.